 Can retinol cause dry eyes?

 People are often wary to apply retinol around the eyes, and with good reason.
-The skin around the eyes is thinner and therefore much more sceptical to irritation than the rest of your face — however, this also means ageing often appears first around the eyes so they definitely need treating.
+The skin around the eyes is thinner and therefore at a higher risk of irritation than the rest of your face — however, this also means ageing often appears first around the eyes so they definitely need treating.

 SHOP RETINOL EYE PRODUCTS